th-rtyf-re/kthpq/README.md

 [Overleaf gallery](https://www.overleaf.com/gallery/tagged/kth), where it is accompanied by the `.tex` file `sample.tex`.

-This software also includes the file `documentation.tex`, along with its compiled output `documentation.pdf`, which serves as the documentation of the software.

 How to use
 ----------

+See the [documentation](https://github.com/th-rtyf-re/kthpq-docs) for a more detailed presentation of the template.

 ### On Overleaf